 “Because we have flown, we envy no man on earth.”

-Julian Nott is a founder of the modern ballooning movement and one of its most creative and innovative exponents.
-As of 2016 he has broken 79 World Ballooning Records, and 96 British Records, including exceeding 55,000 feet in a hot air balloon.
-His records span many classes - hot air, helium, super pressure and combination balloons - and encompass altitude, distance and time aloft.
+Julian Nott was a founder of the modern ballooning movement and one of its most creative and innovative exponents.
+As of 2017 he had broken 79 World Ballooning Records, and 96 British Records, including exceeding 55,000 feet in a hot air balloon.
+His records span many classes – hot air, helium, super pressure and combination balloons – and encompass altitude, distance and time aloft.
+Some of the world records have stood for more than 30 years “The quality of a records can be judged by how long it stands.”
+Nott was the only person in the world to hold a pressure balloon rating.

-Nott stresses that record-breaking is never the central objective.
-"Most of all I hope to use science to advance and innovate.
-But setting a world record is indisputable proof of the success of a new design."
-Indeed Nott is changing the course of balloon history: for details click here "INNOVATIVE DESIGN"
+Nott stressed that record-breaking is never the central objective.
+“Most of all I hope to use science to advance and innovate.
+But setting a world record is indisputable proof of the success of a new design.”
+Indeed Nott changed the course of balloon history: for details click here “INNOVATIVE DESIGN“

-A pilot’s pilot, Nott is the only person ever elected to the elite Society of Experimental Test Pilots, for piloting balloons.
-Additionally, he has the distinction of being a Senior Member of the American Institute of Aeronautics, recognizing engineering experience.
+A pilot’s pilot, Nott was an Associate Fellow of the elite Society of Experimental Test Pilots, the only person ever elected to The Society for piloting balloons.
+Additionally, he had the distinction of being a Senior Member of the American Institute of Aeronautics, recognizing engineering experience.
 The Smithsonian Air and Space Museum has described Nott as “a central figure in the expansion of ballooning, as an organizer, pilot and most of all as arguably the leading figure in applying modern science to manned balloon design.”

 Nott was a member of the team who designed and built some of the world’s largest blimps and airships, including the US Navy Sentinel 1000 and the Shell Natural Gas Airship.
 He was a consultant on the design of the Fuji Blimp which flew over the opening ceremonies of the Los Angeles Summer Olympic games.